intmus/inttheory22-23/_07-harmonic-functions/b1-harmanalysis.md

 | iii | vi | ii | V | I |
 | | | IV | vii<sup>o</sup> | |

 By employing the progressions from this flowchart, a theorist can look at a given harmony and decide which pitches support a harmonic progression that is *likely* to be heard by a listener.
-For an example of how this would work, refer to the third example under Examples 7a.

-With nothing more than this, the students attempted a basic harmonic analysis of *The Old Hundredth*, a classic hymn with a standard SATB harmonization.
-I asked them to provide not only provide the chords in both leadsheet notation and Roman numerals, but also to take notes on questions that arose as they workeed through this process.
-They came up with three primary questions:
-- How often does the harmony change?
-- Which pitches are chord tones and non-chord tones?
-- Which pitches are omitted from the harmony?

-## Harmonic rhythm

-The first question was obvious to most, but difficult to tackle.
-How often does the harmony change?
-The rate at which harmonies change is called *harmonic rhythm*.
-This is often a chicken-or-the-egg question: you need to know how often the chord changes to determine which pitches to include in the chord, but you also need to look at which pitches create chords to figure out how often the chord changes.
-Chorales are an easy place to start, because most often, they change chords every quarter note; this creates an easy-to-see visual cue as each chord is stacked vertically and mostly homorhythmic.
-For more complicated textures, studying melodic patterns and bass-lines is often enough to provide enough context for an educated guess.
-Bass-lines in particular will often sustain pitches and/or outline chords until the harmony changes, and this gives a clear indicator of probable harmonic rhythm.
-This becomes much easier as the student gains experience.

-## Omitted tones

-The Old Hundreth Psalms has a number of incomplete chords, and each one follows the rules and guidelines from Unit 6c.
-Please review the doubling and spacing rules there.